s3714110/covid-19-data/scripts/docs/source/vaccinations/README.md

 - Look for new data based on previously-used source URLs.

 ### Automated process
-Once all manual processes have been finished, it  is time to leverage the tool `cowid-vax`.
+Once all manual processes have been finished, it  is time to leverage the tool `cowid vax`.
 The automation step is further broken into 4 sub-steps, which we explain below.
 While these can all be run at once, we recommend running them one by one.
 Prior to running these, make sure you are correctly using your [configuration file](#configuration-file).